NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/05_dissolved_quantities.md

 }
 ```

 Here we add fertilizer N to `soil.in`, which represents N that is not yet dissolved into the soil water.
-The `time` structure contains several variables that can [tell you what the model time is](../math_format.html#identifier).

 The fertilizer N is then slowly dissolved into the soil water proportionally to the amount of water entering the soil (if you use the hydrology module from the previous chapters, that is only precipitation, but it could also include e.g. snow melt in other hydrology modules).
 The `in_flux` directive sums up all incoming fluxes of the given quantity.

+The `time` structure contains several variables that can [tell you what the model time is](../math_format.html#identifier), and is here used to check if the current day is the day that the parameters say the fertilizers should be added.

 [Full code for chapter 05](https://github.com/NIVANorge/Mobius2/tree/main/guide/05).